 There hasn’t been much known about how a search engine decides what content to show as a snippet when it decides to show content from a page rather than a from a meta description, except that the content will usually contain as many of the query terms used as possible, to show searchers how those words are used within the context of a page.

-It’s quite possible that there might be other features, based upon quality, relevance, and intent, that search engines may use, such as how readable a snippet might be, how close to each other query terms are in sentences that appear on a page, how “spammy” a snippet might appear, and more signals.
-If you read some of my earlier posts on snippets, a number of those signals are contained within those.
+There might be other features, based upon quality, relevance, and intent, that search engines may use, such as how readable a snippet might be, how close to each other query terms are in sentences that appear on a page, how “spammy” a snippet might appear, and more signals.
+If you read some of my earlier posts on snippets, many of those signals are contained within those.

 It’s also possible, and not unusual, to see snippets from search engines that show more than one line from a page, so that the use of those query terms might be displayed to searchers.